CheesySteve/first-one/lab4/README.md

 File Formats
 A GIF is different from the others because it allows for animated images.
 A JPEG uses lossy compression while a PNG image uses lossless compression.

+File Properties
+I created an image of a logo for an imaginary taco stand that I could own one day.
+I used 21 layers to create this image.
+This image is 52.7 KB and opens with photo.
+One of the options is to use the paint tool which might be useful to maybe edit the image.

 #### Conclusion
+This week was a little more "fun".
+We got to create a basic code and even create an image.
+I look forward to continue to learn these new tools that will hopefully be helpful in the future.